l3mpire/lemlist-developer/source/includes/_unsubscribes.md

 Parameter | Description
 --------- | -----------
-email | email address to unsubscribe.
+email or domain | email address to unsubscribe.
+If this is a domain, it must start with @

 ## Delete an Email Address from the Unsubscribes